-7 infuriating heteronormative things that need to stop now
+7 heteronormative things that make us want to seize our weirdness

 It’s time to put stereotypes behind us.